yourappsgeek/Sixt-android-coding-challenge/README.md

     so you only define which URLs to hit and the types of the request/response parameters as models.
     The entire network call + JSON/XML parsing is completely handled by it (with help from Gson for JSON parsing), along with support for arbitrary formats with pluggable serialization / deserialization.

-Note: I couldn't comment/document the code due to the time constraint.

-Looking forward to hear from you!